xonq/tutorials/repeatmodeler.md

 ```

 #### 2) run repeatmodeler
 Now, deactivate the container, create a plain text (UTF-8) shell file with the following command, save it with a `.sh` extension, and transfer to OSC.
 This file is for job submission.
-NOTE - reference the `<NAME>` used after `-name` in the previous command, *no file extensions*
+NOTE - reference the `<NAME>` used after `-name` in the previous command, *no file extensions*.
+So, if in the above command you used 'psicub1' for `<NAME>` you will input `<DATABASE/PATH>/psicub1`.

 ```